nonnontrivial/ctts/README.md

 CTTS is an open source application for reading [sky brightness](https://en.wikipedia.org/wiki/Sky_brightness) all over the earth's landmass, without a sensor.

+## about

+This project is motivated by wanting an answer to the following question:

+> where and when are the stars good?

+It would be infeasible to have [sensors](http://unihedron.com/projects/darksky/TSL237-E32.pdf) everywhere you would want a sky brightness measurement, but one path is to do inference of this value.

+The approach this project takes is to use pytorch to capture the relationships within the [Globe At Night dataset](https://globeatnight.org/maps-data/) and predict sky brightness for H3 cells at a configured [H3 resolution](https://h3geo.org/docs/core-library/restable/) (default `0`).

 ## features

-- gRPC api for predicting sky brightness

-- publisher component that repeatedly generates sky brightness readings for coordinates of H3 cells
+- passive collection of predicted sky brightness for H3 cells in earth's landmass.

-- consumer component that stores sky brightness readings and finds reading with highest `mpsas` during last iteration over H3 cells

 ## todos

 - [ ] update open meteo data while app is running
 - [ ] create typer app to manage brightness model
 - [ ] brightness prediction cycle can push alerts

-## about

-This project is motivated by the desire to know:

-> where and when are the stars good?

-It would be infeasible to have [sensors](http://unihedron.com/projects/darksky/TSL237-E32.pdf) everywhere you would want a sky brightness measurement, but one path is to do inference of this value.

-The approach this project takes is to use pytorch to capture the relationships in the [Globe At Night dataset](https://globeatnight.org/maps-data/) and use that captured relationship to predict sky brightness for H3 cells at a configured [H3 resolution](https://h3geo.org/docs/core-library/restable/) (default `0`).

 ## running with docker